This article contains affiliate links.

 Laura described her experience like this.
 “Shabu Shabu is a hot pot dish with thinly sliced meat and vegetables that you cook at your table in boiling water, then dip in various sauces before eating.
 Unfortunately, no-one at the restaurant spoke English and we had no idea what we were supposed to do when the trays of uncooked food and sauces arrived at our table.
 Luckily, it’s difficult to do something too wrong when cooking vegetables in water, and the waiters were hovering nearby the whole time watching us, probably waiting for us to make a funny mistake.
 I guess we’ll never really know if we did it right or not!”

-While Japan does not really have a culture of street food, there are a few high-end luxury, pretty, clean and super organized food courts in malls and basements that offer relatively well-priced foods in beautiful surroundings.
+While Japan does not really have a culture of street food in the form of buying individual foods from several stalls and eating it in simple shared spaces, there are a few high-end, pretty, clean and super organized food courts in the basements of shopping malls and metro stations that offer relatively well-priced foods in beautiful surroundings.
 The only catch?
 As most of the food is bought as a take away, there are no places to sit or enjoy the food.
-So a great alternative is to just find a bench or a set of stairs, as chopsticks and tissues are provided.
+I just looked for a pair of stairs to enjoy my food because it comes with chopsticks and tissues.

 Try the Tokyu Food Show food court at the basement of the Shibuya Crossing.
 Look for the entrance to the train station and follow the signs until you find this elegant area with anything savory, sweet and in between.
 The dessert stalls display incredibly intricate and pretty as pink cakes and jelly creations.
 Even if you’re not hungry, this is a food experience is definitely worth sampling with your eyes too.